Course Description

 Prerequisites

-This course is open to PhD and Masters students interested in software engineering, program analysis, and/or security.
+This course is aimed at PhD and Masters students, as well as undergraduates interested in advanced research.
 The course assumes some background in understanding the source of common software bugs (e.g., buffer overflows) and dealing with program representations (e.g., abstract syntax trees) or automated testing tools (e.g., fuzzing).
-Any one of the following courses serve as sufficient prerequisites: 18-335/732 (Secure Software Systems), 14-735 (Secure Coding), 17-355/665/819 (Program Analysis), 15-411/611 (Compiler Design), 15-414 (Bug Catching), 15-330/18-330/18-730 (Intro to Computer Security).
+Any one of the following courses serve as sufficient prerequisites: 18-335/732 (Secure Software Systems), 14-735 (Secure Coding), 17-355/665/819 (Program Analysis), 15-411/611 (Compiler Design), 17-770 (Virtual Machines and Managed Runtimes), 15-414 (Bug Catching), 15-330/18-330/18-730 (Intro to Computer Security).
 14-741/18-631 (Intro to Information Security) may also be sufficient, depending on background or related coursework.
 If you have taken a course equivalent to any of the listed pre-requisites in a different institution, or if you have had other relevant experiences (e.g., participating in CTFs or working in industry), please register and contact the instructor via email.
 You should expect to have the following background:

 Degree Requirements Fulfilled